Gering football shutout at home

 Friday’s game was Military Night as Gering Public Schools recognized the contributions and sacrifices made by the military.
-Saturday would mark the 20th anniversary of the events that took place on Sept.
+Saturday marked the 20th anniversary of the events that took place on Sept.
 11, 2001.

 There was a moment of silence and a poem read before the national anthem began.
 The GPS Foundation also presented a check for $2,500 to the American Legion prior to the start of the game.

-Both teams were held scoreless in the first quarter but seconds into the second, Hastings would score on a 1-yd touchdown by Johnny Whyrick.
+Both teams were held scoreless in the first quarter but seconds into the second, Hastings would score on a 1-yard touchdown by Johnny Whyrick.

 The scoring wouldn't stop there for Hastings as both Jett Samuelson and Calub Clark would score before the clock ran out.